 Mark's photography has been published in a wide variety of magazines, calendars, newspapers, greeting cards, and books as well as for use in advertising in the financial, travel, and education industries.
-Clients include the Sierra Club, Mutual of Omaha's Wild Kingdom, Pomegranate Publications, Gemini Publications, and the United States Forest Service to name a few.
+His work appears in many health care settings such as hospitals, pain centers, dentist offices, mental health treatment centers, where the calming contribution of nature photography is favored.

 Mark's fine art nature prints are displayed in common areas and patient rooms in many hospitals and health care centers across the US, including the prestigious Henry Ford Hospital West Bloomfield location.
 Mark's prints also appear in many corporate offices and private collectors homes.
 His work has been used by the US Forest Service in providing service awards for employees.

 I always liked this quote by Brooks Jensen; “Never forget that all the great photographs in history were made with more primitive camera equipment than you currently own.”
 But other people always seem to ask "what camera do you use?"

 I use professional Nikon cameras and mostly Nikon lenses with a few exceptions.
 I also have cameras from Canon, Panasonic, and Sony.
 Camera bodies change over time, so I won't bother to bore you with an equipment list.
 Camera body choice is largely a personal preference to fill the functions you need it for.